Food chain: Trophic levels

-Decomposers, which feed on dead animals, break down the organic compounds into simple nutrients that are returned to the soil.
+When any trophic level dies, detritivores and decomposers consume their organic material for energy and expel nutrients into the environment in their waste.
+Decomposers and detritivores break down the organic compounds into simple nutrients that are returned to the soil.
 These are the simple nutrients that plants require to create organic compounds.
 It is estimated that there are more than 100,000 different decomposers in existence.